Have you worked with students who speak (and also write) in run-on sentences? Or the opposite – they write in incomplete sentences?

 Here are a couple of my favorite ways to work on sentence structure:

 - Seasonal Sentence Scrambles: These resources are a great way to work on high frequency words, phonics skills, AND sentence structure all at the same time!
-Currently, Winter Sentence Scramblers for Kindergarten, 1st grade, and 2nd grade are available as well as Spring themed for Kindergarten, 1st grade, and 2nd grade, and Summer for Kindergarten, 1st grade, and 2nd grade.
-Fall will be released later in 2022!
+There are Winter Sentence Scramblers for Kindergarten, 1st grade, and 2nd grade, Spring themed for Kindergarten, 1st grade, and 2nd grade, Summer for Kindergarten, 1st grade, and 2nd grade., and Fall for Kindergarten, 1st grade, and 2nd grade.

 Below is an example of a sheet from 1st grade Winter Sentence Scrambles.
 In this particular sheet, students are working on “silent e” words.
 Students cut out the words on the bottom and then rearrange them in the correct order to form a sentence.
 Next, they copy the sentence in their own handwriting.
 Last, as an extension, students can write their own sentence on the back to add to the story.

 - Run-on Sentences: Sometimes a great way to teach something is to show what NOT to do.
 You can show a run-on sentence for students and ask them to decide where you should have stopped.
 Students could even be holding little STOP signs that they’ve made and hold it up at a good stopping point.
 An example of this could be “I went to the park it was too cold we had to come home we were bored.”
 One option would be to show where more periods are needed (after “park,” “cold,” “home”).
 Another option for older students is to decide where to insert conjunctions. (“I went to the park but it was too cold so we had to come home.”)
 (And of course, make sure to also show plenty of examples of sentences that are not run-ons, so they see correct examples.)